 |Course ID||Course Name||Credit Hours|

-For more information about Brighton’s Pharmacy Tech program or Pharmacy Tech courses, contact us today.
+For more information about Brighton’s Pharmacy Tech program, contact us today.

 You could find pharmacy technician jobs in the following settings: